Updated: Apr 7

 Food storage is critical in bear country.
 Hygiene products are often forgotten.
 Make sure these go into your bear safe or bear canister.
 Clean your cooking gear away from camp.
 Make sure to collect all food scraps and get them into your trash bag, which also should go into your bear safe.
 Most campsites that are maintained in bear country have bear boxes provided, like the one below.
 However, it is still never a bad idea to carry additional gear.

 Bear safes, like the two below, are often required in some National Parks.
 Place the canisters in an open, flat area 100 feet from your campsite with the lid down.
 Never place them near a ledge or body of water.
-Consider sealing items inside the canisters in odor-blocking bags like the OPSAK Reusable Storage Bags from Amazon.
+Consider sealing items inside the canisters in odor-blocking bags like the OPSAK Reusable Storage Bags.

 You can see the plastic holster in the image below.
 This is what I carry when out in bear country.
 I also carry a backup spray and holster, as a precaution.
-I usually carry a different brand as my backup, such as SABRE Bear Spray from Amazon.
+I usually carry a different brand as my backup, such as SABRE Bear Spray.
 I have a lot of bear spray in my house...

 Bear bells are occasionally recommended, but your voice carries better.
 I won't make a recommendation for a bear bell, because your wonderful voice is FREE!